moorthi07/2016devsummit/ewebrtc-ios/README.md

   - Configure this instance with the App Key and App Secret that you obtained from the AT&T Developer Portal in the previous step.
   - Configure the host and port.
-Use a hostname or IP address that is accessible to your Android test phone.
+Use a hostname or IP address that is accessible to your iOS test phone.
   - Install the node dependencies.
   - Start the Node server.